Search

 Building long-term energy security and sustainability, the EBRD has contributed to a shift in how the Baltic energy sector is financed, governed and operated.

-EBRD supported transactions have also contributed to market diversification beyond state utilities, including strengthening IPPs as part of a shift towards corporate power purchase agreement (PPA) models that enable predictable revenues without relying on state subsidies.
-The growth and scaling up of corporate PPAs in the Baltics since 2020 has shown that new projects can be financed at or below conventional generation costs, even with subsidies – a significant shift in the market.
-By providing support to strengthen the governance and balance sheets of IPPs such as Green Genius and Sunly, the Bank has enhanced IPPs’ capability to engage in PPA-based financing.
+EBRD‑supported transactions have also contributed to market diversification beyond state utilities, including strengthening IPPs as part of a shift towards commercial models to monetise electricity output.
+The growth and scaling up of private participation in the Baltic energy market since 2020 has shown that new projects can be financed at or below conventional generation costs, even without subsidies – a significant shift.
+By providing support for strengthening the governance and balance sheets of IPPs, such as Green Genius and Sunly, the Bank has enhanced IPPs’ capability to engage in power purchase agreement (PPA)-based or merchant financing.

-First of their kind investments in standalone BESS with subsidy free financing and based entirely on merchant revenue marked a shift in financing structures, demonstrating their bankability in a high risk environment.
-These projects have since informed lender risk assessments and supported replication by other market participants.
-Renewables investments that replicate the market-based revenue model have continued across the Baltic states, signalling a shift towards commercial financing and reduced reliance on state subsidies.
+First‑of‑their‑kind investments in standalone BESS with subsidy‑free financing and financing based entirely on merchant revenue marked a structural shift, demonstrating the projects’ bankability in a high‑risk environment.
+These projects have since informed lender risk assessments and encouraged replication by other market participants.
+Renewable investments that replicate the market-based revenue model have continued across the Baltic states, signalling a shift towards commercial financing and reduced reliance on state subsidies.

 What made it work: success factors, partnerships and lessons learned

-The strong enabling environment in the Baltic states – including EU regulatory alignment, credible climate commitments and mature legal institutions – provided a foundation for market based solutions.
-The added urgency around energy security from 2022 increased the political momentum for reforms and investment in system resilience.
+The strong enabling environment in the Baltic states – including EU regulatory alignment, credible climate commitments and mature legal institutions – provided a foundation for market‑based solutions.
+The added urgency around energy security from 2022 increased the political momentum for reform and investment in system resilience, highlighting the importance of execution readiness and market conditions.

-Flexibility around the financial instruments deployed – equity, project finance and corporate lending – helped the EBRD respond to different market gaps and stages of developer maturity.
-The Bank’s willingness to engage in higher risk segments during periods of market dislocation helped sustain investment momentum when private capital was constrained.
+Flexibility in the financial instruments deployed – equity, project finance and corporate lending – helped the EBRD to respond to different market gaps and stages of developer maturity.
+The Bank’s willingness to engage in higher‑risk segments in periods of market dislocation helped sustain investment momentum when private capital was constrained.
+The Bank added unique value by shifting from catalytic finance to the role of essential financier after 2022 by providing long‑tenor debt, equity and risk‑mitigation tools where private finance withdrew.

 Strategic partnerships also played a key role.
-InvestEU guarantees enabled first loss risk coverage for BESS projects in Estonia and onshore wind development in Latvia, while co financing with other international financial institutions and institutional investors helped scale impact.
-Close coordination with ministries, municipalities and transmission system operators ensured consistency between investments and policy objectives.
+InvestEU guarantees enabled first‑loss risk coverage for BESS projects in Estonia and onshore wind development in Latvia, while co‑financing with other international financial institutions and institutional investors helped scale up impact.
+The EBRD’s close coordination with authorities, municipalities and transmission system operators ensured consistency between investments and policy objectives.

-• Equity is critical to unlock scale where developers transition to IPP models.
-The EBRD’s equity investments with Green Genius and Sunly supported their debt-financing capacities.
+• Equity is critical to unlocking scale where developers transition to IPP models.
+The EBRD’s equity investments in Green Genius and Sunly supported their debt-financing capacities.

 • Developing capital markets requires sustained political commitment.
-Baltic energy production has historically been dominated by state utilities, so the partial privatisation of Ignitis and Enefit Green required a political decision in terms of the IPOs, but also around the development of regional capital markets to sustain momentum in building up the private market.
+Energy production in the Baltic states has historically been dominated by state utilities, so the partial privatisation of Ignitis and Enefit Green required a political decision in terms of the IPOs, but also around the development of regional capital markets to sustain momentum in building up the private market.

 • Governance improvements add value but must remain proportionate to company size.
-EBRD investments always integrate governance elements – by helping to improve the corporate governance of investee companies, the Bank creates positive demonstration effects by expanding good-governance principles across sectors.
+EBRD investments always integrate governance elements.
+By helping to improve the corporate governance of investee companies, the Bank creates positive demonstration effects, expanding good governance principles across sectors.